 Back at base, having had a busy day, its time to relax and ruminate over your busy days activities.
 Take a stroll along the 1798 Memorial Park, in front of your accommodation, sit and enjoy the great sea view before heading inside for a nightcap.

-Back in Youghal, down to the Quay area now for a Cruise on the Blackwater on board the “Maeve Og” with skipper Tony Gallagher and his faithful companion “Pharaoh”.
-Tony will take you on a magical trip, sailing north on the beautiful Blackwater and passing many historical sights and buildings on the way.
+Back in Youghal, down to the Quay area now to commence your Cruise on the Blackwater on board the “Maeve Og” with skipper Tony Gallagher and his faithful companion “Pharaoh”.
+Tony will take you on a magical trip, sailing north on the beautiful Blackwater and passing the many historical sights and buildings on the way.
 Tony is a charming story teller and his knowledge of the River and surrounding history is vast.
 Allow 90 minutes for your Cruise and dress warm.

 A cruise on the beautiful Blackwater is a guaranteed appetite builder.
 For your final night in Youghal we recommend Ahernes Townhouse Restaurant & Bar.
 Ahernes Seafood Restaurant is internationally renowned as a gourmet landmark.
 Sit back relax and be pampered and promise to return.